sahib/misc/go-quiz/slides.md

 1. Compilation error.
 2. Prints `blub` 10 times.
-3. Something else.
+3. Prints `blub` just once.

 <!--
 Trick question.

-The range syntax is valid since Go 1.22, but I did not use `i` so it fails to compile.
+The range syntax is valid since Go 1.22, but I did not use `i` so it fails to compile in any case.
 -->

 [Playground Link](<https://go.dev/play/p/k4GTgoil2V-?v=goprev>)